 Once a popular amusement park, Lake Lansing Park South is located in Haslett on Lake Lansing, the largest body of water within 30 miles of Lansing.
 The 30 acre-site includes a sandy beach bordered by four acres of lush green grass.
 The historical carousel building has been preserved as a reminder of the park's rich history.
 Come out for a day of picnicking, swimming, and fishing.

 Please note there is a vehicle entrance fee to enter Lake Lansing Park South year round.

-Lake Lansing Park South offers a bath house, beach, summer snack bar, a playground at the beach, picnic grounds and shelters.
+Lake Lansing Park South offers a bath house, beach, multi-purpose dock, summer snack bar, a playground at the beach, picnic grounds and shelters.

 Hours of Operation: